Guides to Research

 Jones, Thomas W., Mastering Genealogical Proof.
 Arlington, Virginia: National Genealogical Society, 2013.

 Mills, Elizabeth Shown.
 Evidence!
 Citation & Analysis for the Family Historian.
 Baltimore: Genealogical Publishing Co., 1997.

 Rose, Christine.
 Courthouse Research for Family Historians: Your Guide to Genealogical Treasures.
-San Jose, California: CR Publications, 2004.
+2nd edition.
+San Jose, California: CR Publications, 2020.